-To create more efficiency in the distribution sector, the Province continues to endorse the need for faster consolidation among local distribution companies in Ontario, resulting in competition for acquisition or merger opportunities.
+Ontario remains an active environment for local distribution company consolidation, resulting in competition for acquisition or merger opportunities.
 Potential acquirers may include strategic and financial buyers, in addition to other local distribution companies.
 Hydro One believes that it is well-positioned to continue to pursue consolidation opportunities within Ontario that are beneficial to all stakeholders.
 Consolidation continues within Ontario.